 Securities purchased under agreements to resell ("resale agreements") are collateralized financing transactions that are recorded at their contractual amounts plus accrued interest.
 We obtain control of collateral with a market value equal to or in excess of the principal amount loaned and accrued interest under resale agreements.
-As of June 30, 2014, we have entered into these agreements with two major financial institutions.
 These agreements are short-term in nature and are collateralized by U.S. government agency securities.
 We value collateral on a daily basis, with additional collateral obtained when necessary to minimize the risk associated with this activity.